irbujam/ss_log_event_monitor/README.md

 # Readme: subspace_advanced_CLI_monitor.ps1
-A simple to run lightweight Windows Powershell script that captures information from subspace advanced CLI farmer metrics endpoint.
+A simple to run lightweight windows powershell script that captures information from subspace advanced CLI farmer metrics endpoint.
 To launch save the ps1 and config file in same folder on a local computer, change config to your needs and double click ps1 file.
 Ensure that you have read the pre-requisites below.

 Pre-requisites:
-- must use advanced CLI for the node and farmer
+- Must use advanced CLI for the node and farmer
-- powershell version 5.1 is installed
+- Powershell version 5.1 is installed
 - Add --prometheus-listen-on <ip:port> to your node start-up file, use an available port (example --prometheus-listen-on 192.168.2.251:1111)
 - Add --metrics-endpoints <ip:port> to your farmer start-up file, use an available port (example --metrics-endpoints 192.168.2.251:2222)
 - Change settings in the config.txt file so that the ip:port are matching to your node and farmer set-up